AI ROI Calculation: The Math Most Enterprises Get Wrong

 - Count value across four buckets: direct savings, error recovery, throughput, and risk avoidance.

-- If the business case cannot survive conservative assumptions and a 90-day measurement plan, it is not ready for budget.
+- If the model cannot survive conservative assumptions and a 90-day measurement plan, it is not ready for budget.

 Frequently Asked Questions